Skip to content

 When default outbound is enabled traffic to the Internet is automatically routing via a shared NAT pool.
 The IP address used by the shared NAT pool is used across multiple customers, and is subject to change.

-Default outbound access for new VMs and VMSS is scheduled for retirement in September 2025.
+As an additional security feature, Azure virtual network (VNET) subnets support disabling the default outbound Internet access.
+Additionally, default outbound access for new VMs and VMSS is scheduled for retirement in September 2025.

-• Security: Outbound Internet access can be used to transfer data or control out of your organization.
+• Security — Outbound Internet access can be used to transfer data or control out of your organization.
 Controlling outbound access allows you to make an explicit choice about which workloads require this vs those that don't.

-• Ownership and stability: The default outbound access IP is managed by Microsoft and used by multiple customers.
+• Ownership and stability — The default outbound access IP is managed by Microsoft and used by multiple customers.
 As a result, you can't assume use the address for network security rules and the address might change unexpectedly in the future, potentially causing disruptions to any configuration relying on a stable or fixed IP address.
+Controlling outbound access allows you to use a stable IP address or group of IP addresses that you manage.

 Explicit outbound access can be provided to a specific workload or application by: